How to alleviate the bully in your head.

 Have you ever had a manager that is full of praise and builds you up?
 That’s the manager you want in your head, not The Inner Critic.

-So The Inner Critic, despite everything, is trying to do good things for you and definitely wants to be noticed - see how hard and loud he shouts!
+The Inner Critic, despite everything, is trying to do good things for you and definitely wants to be noticed - see how hard and loud he shouts!
 So writing down what he says can really help.
 The job is two fold; The Critic gets what it wants - to be noticed - and in turn you can see how much it shouts at you and all the cruel things he says.
 Once you see it on paper it might be a surprise how much it has to say.

 Once you have it written down it might be easier to assess the reality of it.
 Are the statements or criticisms correct - you may need the help of a trusted friend, partner or therapist to reality check this bit with you if your critic has been bullying you for a very long time.
 Chances are that none of it is true or factually correct.
 Either way, it's definitely poisonous to hear over and over in your head.

 The next step is asking it to take a step back and have a little snooze.
-No really, you can actually ask it to do that!
-The Critic works so hard day and night it must be tired!
+No really, you can actually ask it to do that.
+The Critic works so hard day and night it must be tired.
 Metaphorically you can put the blanket over its head and say a gentle goodnight to it.
 Remind it that you are ok and can manage without it right now and then get on with your day.
 When it wakes up and tries to help, remind it that you can hear it but you’d rather it went back to bed.

 At some point in the future, when you feel ready, you might want to reeducate it.
 You may want to write down some gentler messages that you would prefer to hear, to replace the ones it uses now.
 You might also chose a kinder voice for it.
 Can you offer it a new job and gently nudge it into being a more positive manager, even one that offers praise as a way of motivation?

 I know it sounds simple and maybe a little strange and I also know it really isn’t quick or easy to change your mindset.
 But with time and practice you can help The Critic to relax a little and take a back seat instead of driving you into despair.
 Your critic really is tired and would like to do less work.
+If you are interested in doing some work with your inner critic then contact me for more information.